opetitprestataire/label-studio/docs/source/guide/prompts_draft.md

     For a description of all OpenAI models, see [OpenAI's models overview](https://platform.openai.com/docs/models/models-overview).
 2. In the **Prompt** field, enter your prompt.
 Keep in mind the following:
-    * You must include the text classes.
+    * You must include the text variables.
 These appear directly above the prompt field.
-(In the demo below, this is the `review` class.)
-Click the text class name to insert it into the prompt.
+(In the demo below, this is the `review` variable.)
+Click the text variable name to insert it into the prompt.
     * Although not strictly required, you should provide definitions for each class to ensure prediction accuracy and to help [add context](#Add-context).

     !!! info Tip
-        You can generate an initial draft by simply adding the text classes and then [clicking **Enhance Prompt**](#Enhance-prompt).
+        You can generate an initial draft by simply adding the text variables and then [clicking **Enhance Prompt**](#Enhance-prompt).

 3. Select your baseline:
    * **All Project Tasks** - Generate predictions for all tasks in the project.
 Depending on the size of your project, this might take some time to process.
 This does not generate an accuracy score for the prompt.